crillab/jkahypar/native-kahypar/README.md

 make easier the packaging of JKaHyPar for different platforms.

-To build the library, you need to make sure that you get it with all its dependencies, by executing the following command:
+To build the library, you need to make sure that you get it with all its dependencies, by executing the following command from within this directory:

 ```bash
 git submodule update --recursive --remote --init